KenWhitesell/alignak/README.md

       It is our scalability wish!

    * Easy to contribute: contribution has to be an easy process.
-      Alignak follow pycodestyle (former pep8), pylint and pep257 coding standards to ease code readability.
+      Alignak follows pycodestyle (former pep8), pylint and pep257 coding standards to ease code readability.
       Step by step help to contribute to the project can be found in the documentation.

 This is basically what Alignak is made of.
-May be add the *keep it simple* Linux principle and it's perfect.
+Maybe add the *keep it simple* Linux principle and it's perfect.

 There is nothing we don't want, we consider every features / ideas.
 Feel free to join [by mail](mailto:contact@alignak.net) or on [the IRC #alignak channel](http://webchat.freenode.net/?channels=%23alignak) to discuss or ask for more information